Ann Fenwick

 Ann Fenwick (1724 – 28 April 1777) was a British Roman Catholic litigant and heir.
 She was left great wealth and defended her rights at the House of Lords when her brother-in-law tried to take advantage of the fact that she was neither male nor Protestant.
 She became a Catholic champion in Lancashire.
+She was described by Bishop Bernard Charles Foley as "an indomitable woman whose courageous fight for her inheritance, which as a papist she had forfeited, brought to light some of the disabilities under which Catholics were living and so helped to create a climate for toleration."